kylegilman/video-embed-thumbnail-generator/readme.txt

 * Fixed bug that made pop-up video windows 0 pixels wide in iOS 8.
 * Fixed bug that quickly faded out the end overlay image in IE.
 * Fixed bug that prevented replacing encoded videos if there were any other videos in the queue.
-* Fixed bug that didn't recognize videos had completed encoding if there were more audio frames than video frames.
+* Fixed bug that didn't recognize videos had completed encoding if there were audio frames left in the queue.
+* Fixed bug that incorrectly reported all encoding fps values over 99 as "10".

 = 4.3.5 - September 17, 2014 =
 * Fixed responsive height for videos using WordPress Default player.